MarcusBuer/Fish-Galore-Ark-Tool/README.md

 # :poop: Is this safe to Download?
-If you trust me you can [download the executable](https://github.com/Mechanically/Fish-Galore-Ark-Tool/releases/latest) and run without any hastle.
+If you trust me you can [download the executable](https://github.com/Mechanically/Fish-Galore-Ark-Tool/releases/latest) and run without any hassle.

 But to be fair you should never really trust unknown programs you download from the internet.